alexswilliams/wordle-play/README.md

 - which letter pairs are the most common?
   - what words can you build from the most common?

+- which words have the lowest scrabble score?

 - which word give you the most green tiles when compared to all other words?
 - which word give you the most green and yellow tiles?